Lucius Calpurnius Piso Caesoninus (consul 58 BC): Biography

 Caesar mentions his father-in-law in his Commentarii de Bello Gallico.
 Piso's grandfather, also named Lucius Calpurnius Piso Caesoninus, was killed with Lucius Cassius Longinus in 107 BC by the same Tigurini that Caesar conquered the year of Piso's consulship.
 As Caesar's father-in-law, when Cicero was faced with exile later that year for having violated the Leges Clodiae by executing members of the Catiline conspiracy without a formal trial, Piso declined to protect Cicero from the threat and consequences of exile, earning the enmity of that orator.
 In response, Cicero attacked Piso both during and after his subsequent administration of the province of Macedonia, which he administered from 57 BC to the beginning of 55 BC, when he was recalled and replaced by Quintus Ancharius.
-Piso's recall was perhaps in consequence of the violent attack made upon him by Cicero in the Senate in his speech De provinciis consularibus.
+Piso's recall was perhaps in consequence of the violent attack made upon him by Cicero in the Roman Senate in his speech De provinciis consularibus.

 On his return, Piso addressed the Senate in his defence; Cicero replied with coarse and exaggerated invective, a writing and/or oratory style or genre in classical times, in a speech known as In Pisonem.
 Piso issued a pamphlet by way of rejoinder, and there the matter ended.
 Cicero may have been afraid to bring the father-in-law of Julius Caesar to trial.
 At any rate, Piso's repute was solid enough that he was elected, though reluctant, to the office of censor in 50 BC.